-The time it takes to refinance a mortgage depends on a number of moving parts, such as credit checks, appraisals and your lender.
-This process can take about 45 days to as few as 15 days but possibly as long as 45 days or more, with an average of 30 days to complete.
+The time it takes to refinance a mortgage always depends on several moving parts, such as credit checks, appraisals and your lender’s capacity to handle loans.
+This process normally takes as few as 15 days but possibly as long as 45 days or more, with an average of 30 days to complete.

 Steps to refinancing a mortgage

 The refinancing process hasn’t changed much, but there have been a few tweaks made since the coronavirus hit, say the experts.